Research on Montessori

 Montessori: The Science Behind The Genius

 Current scientific research provides astounding support for Montessori's major insights.
 In her Book 'Montessori: the Science behind the Genius' Angeline Lillard presents the research concerning eight insights that are foundational to Montessori education and describes how each of these insights is applied in the Montessori classroom.
 This book gives parents and teachers alike a clear understanding of what happens in a Montessori classroom and, more importantly, why it happens and why it works.
-Read more on this website, where you can download a chapter for free.

 You can also purchase the whole book from our online shop.

 1. Montessori Education Provides Better Outcomes than Traditional Methods

 A study comparing outcomes of children at a public inner-city Montessori school with children who attended traditional schools indicates that Montessori education leads to children with better social and academic skills.